avirakesh/bedside-pi/README.md

     For this example, I'll assume the project lives in `~/projects/bedside-pi`.

-2. Create a virtual environment (Optional but recommended):
+2. Create a virtual environment (Optional, but recommended):

     Use your favorite virtual environment tool to create a virtual environment for `bedside-pi`.